 By using this naming pattern you can easily configure DNS for your Cloud Endpoints API.
 This way, the service name and the fully qualified domain name (FQDN) for the service are the same.
-See Configuring Endpoints DNS: OpenAPI and Configuring Endpoints DNS: gRPC for more information.
+See Configuring DNS for more information.

 The exception to this recommendation is when you are using Google App Engine as

 a backend.
 When using App Engine, a DNS entry with the name

 is automatically created for your service.
 Although you can certainly use the

 *.cloud.goog naming pattern, you may prefer the naming

 PROJECT-ID.appspot.com so that the service name and the FQDN are the